Anton Hafner: North Africa

-On 2 January 1943, Hafner was shot down in his Bf 109 G-2 (Werknummer 13 985).
+On 2 January 1943, Hafner was shot down and bailed out of his Bf 109 G-2 trop (Werknummer 13 985) near Pont du Fahs.
 It is believed that his victor may have been Bobby Oxspring.
 Hafner bailed out wounded, ending his service in North Africa.
 His injuries included a complex fracture of his arm.
 Following his convalescence, he was promoted to Leutnant (second lieutenant) on 1 June 1943.

 Eastern Front and death

 Hafner returned to JG 51 "Mölders" in August 1943, then operating on the Eastern Front.
 There, he was assigned to the Stabsstaffel (headquarters squadron).
 On 15 October 1943, the Soviet Central Front launched an offensive, attacking Army Group Centre on its southern flank at Loyew on the Dnieper.
 That day, Hafner was credited with his 100th aerial victory in that area of operations.
 He was the 56th Luftwaffe pilot to achieve the century mark.
 The Stabsstaffel had provided fighter escort to a flight of Heinkel He 111 bombers attacking ground targets in the vicinity of Gomel.
 On this mission, the Stabsstaffel ran into Soviet Douglas A-20 Havoc bombers, also known as Boston, which were protected by Lavochkin La-5 fighters.
 Hafner claimed two Bostons and a La-5 in this encounter.
 But his Fw 190 A-6 (Werknummer 530 373) also sustained battle damage, resulting in a forced landing on German held territory.

 On 12 January 1944, Hafner made a forced landing in his Fw 190 A south of Parichi, 29 km northwest of Svetlahorsk on the Berezina river.
 A barrel burst during combat with Petlyakov Pe-2 bombers on 29 March resulted in an emergency landing at Liuboml.
-Following his 134th aerial victory, Hafner was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 11 April 1944, the 451st soldier to receive this distinction.
+Following his 134th aerial victory, Hafner was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 11 April 1944, the 452nd soldier to receive this distinction.
 The presentation was made by Adolf Hitler at the Berghof, Hitler's residence in the Obersalzberg of the Bavarian Alps, on 5 May 1944.
 Also present at the ceremony were Otto Kittel, Günther Schack, Alfred Grislawski, Emil Lang, Erich Rudorffer, Martin Möbus, Wilhelm Herget, Hans-Karl Stepp, Rudolf Schoenert, Günther Radusch, Otto Pollmann and Fritz Breithaupt, who all received the Oak Leaves on this date.